FLO Student Support

 Some citations on your Reading list will have an e-Resources/EZProxy notification before taking you through to the full text.
 To processed to full-text access: 'Click here to login'

 Some citations on your Readings list may be scans from a book or journal, these items fall under the provisions in the Educational Statutory license contained within the Copyright Act 1968.
-These citations will appear on your list with the status "Available online".

 Once you have access to the full text, you will find the download to PDF option on the top right hand side.